pelargir/auto-session-timeout/README.md

 You need to setup two actions: one to return the session status and another that runs when the session times out.
-You can use the default actions included with the plugin by inserting this line in your target controller (most likely your user or session controller):
+You can use the default actions included with the gem by inserting this line in your target controller (most likely your user or session controller):

 ```ruby